-- (1) the Company's Quarterly Report on Form 10-Q for the period ended September 30, 2018, to which this Certification is attached as Exhibit 32.1 (the "Report") fully complies with the requirements of Section 13(a) or Section 15(d) of the Exchange Act; and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) the Company's Quarterly Report on Form 10-Q for the period ended March 31, 2019, to which this Certification is attached as Exhibit 32.1 (the "Report") fully complies with the requirements of Section 13(a) or Section 15(d) of the Exchange Act; and

-/s/ Alexander D. Macrae
+(2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Alexander D. Macrae President and Chief Executive Officer (Principal Executive Officer)
+/s/ ALEXANDER D. MACRAE Alexander D. Macrae President and Chief Executive Officer (Principal Executive Officer)

-/s/ Kathy Y. Yi

-Kathy Y. Yi

-Senior Vice President and Chief Financial Officer (Principal Financial and Accounting Officer)
+/s/ KATHY Y. YI Kathy Y. Yi Executive Vice President and Chief Financial Officer (Principal Financial and Accounting Officer)

 This certification accompanies the Quarterly Report on Form 10-Q to which it relates, is not deemed filed with the Securities and Exchange Commission and is not to be incorporated by reference into any filing of Sangamo Therapeutics, Inc. under the Securities Act of 1933, as amended, or the Exchange Act (whether made before or after the date of the Form 10-Q), irrespective of any general incorporation language contained in such filing.
-A signed original of this written statement required by Section 906 of the Sarbanes-Oxley Act of 2002 has been provided to Sangamo Therapeutics, Inc. and will be retained by Sangamo Therapeutics, Inc. and furnished to the Securities and Exchange Commission or its staff upon request.
+A signed original of this written statement required by Section 906 of the Sarbanes-Oxley Act of 2002 has been provided to Sangamo Therapeutics, Inc. and will be retained by Sangamo Therapeutics, Inc. and Exchange Commission or its staff upon request.